lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/articles/make-field-visible-in-print-format.md

 #### Step 4: Update

 Update Customize Form to save changed.
-Reload your ERPNext account, and then check Print Format for confirmation.
+Reload your Revalue ERP account, and then check Print Format for confirmation.